DockSkope/dockskope/README.md

 - Validate HTML and CSS using online validators
 - Test on different devices and browsers

-For DockScope application support:
+For DockSkope application support:

-- Visit the main repository: https://github.com/GovindSingh9447/DockScope
+- Visit the main repository: https://github.com/DockSkope
 - Check the main README for application documentation

 ## 📄 License

-This website is part of the DockScope project and follows the same MIT license.
+This website is part of the DockSkope project and follows the same MIT license.

 ---